ullibniss/INNO-Networks-Engineering/INR_6th_lab_Fedorov_Alexey.md

 ## 2.3 Enable authentication (what kind of authentication did you use)?
 Make sure that you can ping and trace all your network.

-I will use OSPF MD5 authentication, because there no authentication support in MPLS.
-I reconfigured `interface-template` for every interface on every router.
+I will use OSPF MD5 authentication because there is no authentication support in MPLS.
+I reconfigured the `interface-template` for every interface on every router.

 ```
 /routing ospf interface-template set numbers=0,1,2,3 auth=md5 auth-id=1 auth-key=P@773ord